Faroese language: Alphabet

 The Faroese alphabet consists of 29 letters derived from the Latin script:

 Phonology

+Vowels

 As with most other Germanic languages, Faroese has a large number of vowels, with 26 in total.
 Vowel distribution is similar to other North Germanic languages in that short vowels appear in closed syllables (those ending in consonant clusters or long consonants) and long vowels appearing in open syllables.

 Faroese shares with Icelandic and Danish the feature of maintaining a contrast between stops based exclusively on aspiration, not voicing.
 Geminated stops may be pre-aspirated in intervocalic and word-final position.
 Intervocalically the aspirated consonants become pre-aspirated unless followed by a closed vowel.
 In clusters, the preaspiration merges with a preceding nasal or apical approximant, rendering them voiceless.